Colorado Minimum Wage Laws

 The Colorado Equal Pay for Equal Work Act went into effect at the beginning of 2021.
 It prevents discrimination in compensation based on race, sex, sexual orientation, or other identifying characteristics.
 Under state law, employers may not pay an employee of one sex less than an employee of another sex for similar work without a legally justifiable reason.
 Employers cannot require that an employee disclose their wage history, use wage history in the hiring process, or prevent employees from discussing wage history.
 Employers are also required to maintain transparency around salary, including keeping records and publishing salaries in job postings.
 Discrimination complaints can be filed with the Colorado Department of Labor and Employment against employers who fail to meet these standards.
 (See Colorado SB19-085 for more information.)

-Employers in Colorado must also pay employees for earned vacation leave upon separation from employment or end of the contract.
+Employers in Colorado must also pay employees for earned vacation leave upon separation from employment or end of the contract regardless of whether the employees employment ends by resignation, retirement, or termination.
 Employers may also not lawfully enforce any policy denying employees payment for their accrued vacation leave upon the contract.

 Information about Colorado vacation leave laws may now be found on our Colorado Leave Laws page.

-According to Colorado State law, all employees must provide their employees with accrued paid sick leave, which allows for up to 48 hours per year.
+According to Colorado’s Healthy Families and Workplaces Law, all employees must provide their employees with accrued paid sick leave, which allows for up to 48 hours per year.
+The sick leave may be used:

-A Colorado employer may also be required to provide employees with unpaid sick leave according to the regulations set out in the Family and Medical Leave Act or other federal laws.
+A Colorado employer may also be required to provide eligible employees with unpaid sick leave according to the regulations set out in the Family and Medical Leave Act (FMLA) or other federal laws.

 Information about Colorado sick leave laws may now be found on our Colorado Leave Laws page.